 TEACHING METHODOLOGY Theoretical (face to face) teaching with presentation / case study.
 Laboratory Exercises. execution of individual and / or teamwork.
-Creating a final project
+Creating a final project Laboratory Exercises. execution of individual and / or teamwo

 USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES e-learning platform

 Activity Semester Workload (25 h Semester Workload / CU)

 TEACHING PLAN Lectures 13

-TLACIIING FLAN Laboratory Work 39
+TEACHING PLAN Laboratory Work 39

 Atelier 39

 Personal work 34

 Total 125

-The final module grades are formed by:

-The final grade of the course comes from

-- the combination of written work & presentation with - the completion of the work assigned during the atelier work Students will submit a relevant portfolio, written report and presentation of the topic they have chosen to develop.
+STUDENT EVALUATION The final module grades are formed by: The final grade of the course comes from the combination of written work &amp; presentation with the completion of the work assigned during the atelier work Students will submit a relevant portfolio, written report and presentation of the topic they have chosen to develop.
+5. RECOMMENDED BIBLIOGRAPHY